MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

     - **Global Administrator**

-2. To use Azure Log Analytics, you must have one of the following [Azure roles](https://docs.microsoft.com/azure/role-based-access-control/overview#role-assignments):
+2. To use Azure Log Analytics, you must have one of the following [Azure roles](https://docs.microsoft.com/azure/role-based-access-control/overview#role-assignments) or [Azure Log Analytics roles](https://docs.microsoft.com/azure/azure-monitor/platform/manage-access#managing-access-to-log-analytics-using-azure-permissions):

-    - **Owner** or **Contributor** - to create a Log Analytics workspace or to create custom queries
+    - To create a Log Analytics workspace or to create custom queries, one of the following:

+    - **Azure Owner** or **Azure Contributor**
+    - ** Azure Log Analytics Contributor**

-    - **Reader** - to view the data in an existing Log Analytics workspace
+    - To view the data in an existing Log Analytics workspace:

+        - **Azure Reader**
+        - **Azure Log Analytics Reader**

 ## Configure a Log Analytics workspace for the reports